 Before you dive into the product design process with your newly hired team, you’ll need to flesh out the specifics of your idea.
 Some entrepreneurs choose to tackle these aspects one by one (and most checklists for product design will tell you to do this), but there’s a better way.

-As an entrepreneur, you’ll need to research your product’s market, your target customer, their purchasing behaviours, and your competition.
-Instead of gathering all the research separately, get it done in one go by product road mapping.
+As an entrepreneur, you’ll need to research your product’s market, your target customer, their purchasing behaviors, and your competition.
+Instead of gathering all the research separately, get it done in one go by product roadmapping.